CDH-Studio/I-Talent/README.md

 You can access different components of the web application:

-- The original frontend at `localhost:3001`.
-- The redesigned frontend at `localhost:3000`.
+- The frontend at `localhost:3000`.
 - The backend at `localhost:8080`.
 - Postgres database at `localhost:5432`.
 - Adminer at `localhost:3333`.